-Eighty-nine patients previously treated with episodic ("on demand") FVIII were randomized in a 2:2:1 ratio to receive HEMLIBRA either once weekly (Arm A; N = 36), every two weeks (Arm B; N = 35) or no prophylaxis (Arm C; N = 18), with stratification by prior 24-week bleed rate (< 9 or $\geq$ 9).
+Eighty-nine patients previously treated with episodic ("on demand") FVIII were randomized in a 2:2:1 ratio to receive HEMLIBRA either once weekly (Arm A; N = 36), every two weeks (Arm B; N = 35) or no prophylaxis (Arm C; N = 18), with stratification by prior 24-week bleed rate (< 9 or ≥ 9).
 Sixty-three patients previously treated with prophylactic FVIII were enrolled into Arm D to receive HEMLIBRA (1.5 mg/kg once weekly).

 The primary objective of the study was to evaluate in patients previously treated with episodic FVIII the efficacy of prophylactic HEMLIBRA weekly (Arm A) or every two weeks (Arm B) compared to no prophylaxis (Arm C) based on the number of bleeds requiring treatment with coagulation factors (see Table 4).
-Other objectives of the study included evaluation of the randomized comparison of Arms A or B and Arm C for the efficacy of HEMLIBRA prophylaxis in reducing the number of all bleeds, spontaneous bleeds, joint bleeds, and target joint bleeds (see Table 5), as well as assessing patient-reported health-related quality of life (HRQoL) (see Table 11).
+Other objectives of the study included evaluation of the randomized comparison of Arms A or B and Arm C for the efficacy of HEMLIBRA prophylaxis in reducing the number of all bleeds, spontaneous bleeds, joint bleeds, and target joint bleeds (see Table 5).
 Patient treatment preference was also assessed using a preference survey.